Domestic Violence

 Under the Domestic Violence Act 2021, there are measures in place to protect victims if they are required to go through Court proceedings.
 For example, victims are given the opportunity to provide evidence via a pre-recorded video, and to be kept separate from the defendant, including, having separate entrances or exits in Court.

-How do I challenge a Non-Molestation Order?
+How do I contest a Non-Molestation Order?

-The first thing to do is to contact a specialist family law solicitor, especially if the Order was made without notice as there will only be a short period of time between the granting of the Order and the court hearing.
+If you are considering contesting a non-molestation order, the first thing to do is to contact a specialist family law solicitor, especially if the Order was made without notice as there will only be a short period of time between the granting of the Order and the court hearing.
 Your solicitor will be best placed to advise you on what to do next and how to dispute the Order.

 Your solicitor will draft a statement setting out your version of events and providing evidence, for example, texts, emails, bank statements and anything else that backs up your side of the story.